thm-msror/LanguageExchangeProject/README.md

 7. **Password Reset**
    - If a user forgets their password, they can request a reset link.
-   - A temporary reset link is logged to the console and expires in 2 minutes.
+   - Use the reset link displayed on the page within 2 minutes
+   - Passwords must be different from previous ones

 8. **Security & Protection**
    - CSRF tokens are used to secure forms.